fitrijamsari/Data-Science-Projects/README.md

 * Features with outliers has been handled using IQR method.
 * Imbalance dataset has been handled using SMOTE method.
-* The dataset was trained with 6 different model Logistic Regression, SVM, KNN, Decision Tree Classifier, Random Forest Classifier and XGboost.
+* The dataset was trained with 7 different model Logistic Regression, SVM, KNN, Decision Tree Classifier, Random Forest Classifier, XGboost and Catboost.
 Tree based model training was done using GridSearchCV to find the best parameters.

 - **Results:** Since this case is a imbalance dataset classification problem, we have to evaluate the f1-score, specificity, precision-recall curves and precision (FP cost more than FN).XGBoost model performed best with highest value of accuracy, precision, f1-score, specificity, precision-recall curves compare to other models.
-Random Forest Classifier perform the 2nd best.
+Catboost perform the 2nd best.

 ### 5. Heart Stroke Prediction